Robust stability and preconditioning of Darcy-Forchheimer equations: Numerical results

-\textbf{Example 4 (operator preconditioning for the linearised problem).} To conclude we conduct a series of computations where the permeability $\kappa$ and the Forchheimer coefficient $r$ are varied over several orders of magnitude, and the Forchheimer index $\rF$ is also varied.
+\textbf{Example 4 (operator preconditioning for the linearised problem).} To conclude we conduct a series of computations where the permeability $\kappa$ \revtwo{is varied over several orders of magnitude, as well as the Forchheimer coefficient $\rF$.
+We also take three values of the index $r$}.
 This is done again using the domain $\Omega = (0,1)^2$, the lowest-order finite element family, and mixed boundary conditions as in Example 1.
-The performance of the numerical method is assessed by comparing an estimate of the condition number of the linearised system matrix \eqref{eq:newton} preconditioned with the weighted duality map \eqref{precond.linear}.
+The performance of the numerical method is assessed by comparing an estimate of the condition number of the linearised system matrix \eqref{eq:newton} preconditioned with the weighted duality map \eqref{precond.linear}, \revtwo{and also inspect the number of MinRes iterations required to solve the preconditioned system}.
 Table~\ref{tab:precond} illustrates the robustness of the proposed preconditioner across the parametric space.
 Additionally, the performance of the preconditioner corresponding to the weighted Riesz map \eqref{precond.linear.new} has also been illustrated in Table~\ref{tab:precond.new}, which seems to perform slightly better than \eqref{precond.linear}.
-However, we remark that, quite similarly to \cite{baerland2020observation}, the map \eqref{precond.linear} will be preferable in a multiphysics context where the scaling of the divergence component of the velocity block is not convenient.
-Another crucial point worth mentioning is that, although extreme parametric values of both \(\kappa\) and \(\rF\) are considered, and they have the opposite limiting directions, with more refinement of the mesh, effect of \(\kappa\) seems to dominate the effects of \(\rF\) in the sense of higher condition numbers.
+This is a behaviour very similar to the one reported in \cite{baerland2020observation}, but the map \eqref{precond.linear} is preferable in a multiphysics context where the scaling of the divergence component of the velocity block is not feasible. \revtwo{Note also that both preconditioners are perfectly robust on $r$ (the three sub-tables on each table look almost identical in both condition number and MinRes iteration count).
+They are also robust on $h$ (the growth in the rows is minimal).
+However, for the preconditioner induced by \eqref{precond.linear}, there are some effects of small values of $\kappa$, which are more noticeable in the MinRes iterations than in the condition number.
+It is evident from Table~\ref{tab:precond.new} that large values of $\rF$ only seem to affect the number of iterations when $\kappa$ is large too, but in applications one typically expects large $\rF$ associated with small $\kappa$.}

+\revtwo{We stress that the inverse of each block in the preconditioner is applied in an abstract operator sense.
+In particular, we use the LinearOperator abstraction in Gridap/Julia to define the (linearised) weak form associated with each block of the preconditioner.
+This allows us to apply a block-diagonal approximation of the preconditioning without explicitly assembling or inverting the full operator.
+In the numerical examples presented, each block is inverted using the sparse direct solver UMFPACK.
+We have not employed multigrid solvers, as the numerical examples are of moderate size and are intended to validate the theoretical framework rather than to optimise performance.
+Nevertheless, the proposed preconditioners are fully compatible with multigrid-based approximations, and we expect the robustness with respect to $\kappa$ and $\rF$ to be retained under standard spectral equivalence assumptions.}